Eclalang/Ecla/docs/Libraries/Math.md

 ```
 function ceil(nb float) float
 ```
-Returns the least integer that it's bigger or equal to x
+Returns the littlest integer that is greater or equal to x

 ### Example :
 ```ecla